 MEE, F. 871.
 Private.
 Served from 17/01/1917 until 11/11/1918 then transferred as Private, Military Mounted Police P/12000.
 Entitled to British War and Victory Medals.

 MEEK, David Joseph Maurice 836 Private.
 Enlisted 19/12/1914.
 Entered France 1/06/1915.
 Transferred as Private, Labour Corps 443834 on 28/11/1917.
 Sustained a Gun Shot Wound to the head 20/05/1918.
 Discharged 29/10/1918.
 Prior service with Queensland Bushmen for one year in the Boer War.
-Born io 23/07/1879 in Larne, Antrim, Ireland and died 5/09/1941 in Gwelo, Mashonaland West, Zimbabwe.
+Born on23/07/1879 in Larne, Antrim, Ireland and died 5/09/1941 in Gwelo, Mashonaland West, Zimbabwe.
 Entitled to 1914/15 Star trio.

 MEIKLE, George Mather.
 789. Acting Serjeant.
 'A' Squadron.
 Entered France 2/06/1915.
 Commissioned Second Lieutenant on 13/12/1917.
 Second Lieutenant in photograph Marlborough Barracks, Dublin 1918 see Figure 33.
 Enlisted in the 3rd Regiment of Tullibardine's Horse (Scottish Horse) on 14/09/1914 and discharged 1/12/1914 to join KEH.
 Born in Glasgow, Lanarkshire in 1890 and died 11/05/1929 in Ardmore, Newtownards, County Down, Ireland.
-Applied for 1914/15 Star Trio from Ireland.
+Applied for 1914/15 Star trio from Ireland.

 MEIKLE, Thomas Brand.
 350. Private KEH.
 Enlisted 11/11/1913.
 Entered France 21/04/1915.
-Transferred as Private, 542 H.S.E.
-Company, Labour Corps 585705.
+Transferred as Private, 542 Home Service Employment Company, Labour Corps 585705.
 Discharged 31/10/1918 due to sickness.
 Awarded Silver War Badge B72280.
 Born in 1877.
 Awarded Imperial Service Medal and Territorial Forces Efficiency Medal as Bandsman, 15th Civil Service Rifles.
-Entitled to 1914/15 Star trio.
+Awarded 1914/15 Star trio.
+His group of five medals were sold by Capital Medals in the UK in July 1983.

 MEIKLEJON, Robert Wright.
 1239.
 Private, Second Lieutenant Hussars.
 Portrait photograph as a civilian.

 MEIKLEM, John.
 1037.
 Private.
 Entered France 28/07/1915 and discharged 11/04/1919.
-Awarded 1914/15 Star trio and Victory Medal sold at auction in the UK in 2018.
+Awarded 1914/15 Star trio and his Victory Medal was sold at auction in the UK in 2018.

 MEKERLE, Alexander.
 757. Private KEH.
 Enlisted 18/12/1914.
 Transferred as Private, Machine Gun Corps (MGC) 105382.
 Entered France 21/04/1915.
 Discharged due to wounds 31/05/1918 and awarded Silver War Badge 412816.
 Born in 1881 and resided in Birmingham.
-Awarded 1914/15 Star trio with Star named to KEH and British War and Victory Medals named to MGC.
+Awarded 1914/15 Star trio with the Star named to KEH and his British War and Victory Medals named to MGC.
 Photograph of medals when they were offered for sale in the UK in 2019 (Courtesy Bill Friar Medals).

 MERCER, Alex W. 2172.
 Private.
 'C' Squadron.
 Entered France 22/04/1915.
 Transferred from the Army Service Corps as Private T/1775 then T/4240941.
 Discharged 14/02/1919.
 Lived in South America.
 Died Dec 1955 in Florida, USA.
 Entitled to British War and Victory Medals.